Shane Wilson (racing)

-Shane Theodore Wilson (born November 3, 1968) is an American NASCAR crew chief.
-He most recently worked for Rackley W.A.R. as the crew chief for their No. 25 Chevrolet Silverado in the NASCAR Craftsman Truck Series, driven by Ty Dillon and Dawson Sutton.
-He also previously worked as a crew chief for ThorSport Racing, Team Penske, Richard Childress Racing, JGL Racing, Fury Race Cars, RSS Racing, David Gilliland Racing, McAnally-Hilgemann Racing and Bassett Racing.
+Shane Theodore Wilson (born November 3, 1968) is an American NASCAR crew chief who works for Nitro Motorsports as the crew chief of their No. 25 Toyota Camry in the ARCA Menards Series.

+In addition to ARCA, Wilson has previously served as a crew chief in the NASCAR Cup Series, what is now the NASCAR O'Reilly Auto Parts Series as well as the NASCAR Craftsman Truck Series.
+He previously crew chiefed for Team Penske, Richard Childress Racing, JGL Racing, Fury Race Cars, RSS Racing, David Gilliland Racing, McAnally–Hilgemann Racing, Bassett Racing, ThorSport Racing, Rackley W.A.R. and 1/4 Ley Racing.

 Racing career

 Wilson began his career in Vermont, building race cars before earning a driver's license.
 In 1988, he won a local touring division championship along with Brian Kenyon.
 In 1989, Wilson joined Alsup Racing of the American Canadian Tour as a mechanic for Mike Bachelor.
 Four years later, Wilson joined the NASCAR All-Pro Series and subsequently worked with Hendrick Motorsports in the Craftsman Truck Series.

 In 2000, Wilson joined Orleans Racing as the crew chief and general manager for Brendan Gaughan, and won two K&N Pro Series West titles, while finishing fourth in the 2003 NASCAR Craftsman Truck Series standings.
 In 2004, Wilson and Gaughan joined Penske Racing, with Gaughan driving the No. 77 in the Nextel Cup Series until 2005, in which he was replaced by Travis Kvapil.